PDF Version.

 - May 2019 - August 2019.

-- Added fast neutron cross section library capabilities to Rattlesnake neutron transport code based on MC2 and ISOTXS file format.
+- Added fast neutron cross section library capabilities to Griffin (Rattlesnake) neutron transport code based on MC2 and ISOTXS file format.

-- Used Rattlesnake to investigate effects of higher-order neutron scattering in fast reactor systems.
+- Used Griffin (Rattlesnake) to investigate effects of higher-order neutron scattering in fast reactor systems.

 - Implemented isotopic fission spectrum mixture into Rattlesnake.